donaldzou/WGDashboard/README.md

 # Wireguard Dashboard
 Welcome to contribute or provide suggestions ;)
 ## Intro
-Monitoring Wireguard is not convinient, need to login into server and type wg show.
+Monitoring Wireguard is not convinient, need to login into server and type `wg show`.
 That's why this platform is being created, to view all configurations in a more straight forward way.
 ## Installation
 **Requirement:**
 - Ubuntu 18.04.1 LTS, other OS might work, but haven't test yet.